adxthya/minddump-nextjs/README.md

 # Minddump

 A place to dump your thoughts and worries.
-Messages can be private and public allowing u to choose what to share with other and what to be private.
+Messages can be private and public allowing u to choose what to share with others and what to be private.
 Use it as your personal diary or maybe just a place to vent out